PR0CK0/StableDiffusionEndToEndGuide/README.md

 * [Dynamic Prompting](https://github.com/adieyal/sd-dynamic-prompts) - a template language for prompt generation that allows you to run random or combinatorial prompts to generate various images (uses wildcards)
     * Described some more [here](https://medium.com/@soapsudtycoon/stable-diffusion-prompt-engineering-toolkit-8f48bc447dc1)
 * [Model toolkit](https://github.com/arenatemp/stable-diffusion-webui-model-toolkit) - popular extension that helps you manage, edit and create models
+* [Model Converter](https://github.com/Akegarasu/sd-webui-model-converter) - useful for converting models, changing precisions etc., when you are training your own

 ## Testing
 So now you have some models, LoRAs and prompts... how can you test to see what works best?
 Below the Additional Networks pane, there is the Script dropdown.
 In here, click X/Y/Z plot.
 In the X type, select Checkpoint name; in the X values, click the button to the right to paste all of your models.
 In the Y type, try VAE, or perhaps seed, or CFG scale.
 Whatever attribute you pick, paste (or enter) the values you want to graph.
 For instance, if you have 5 models and 5 VAEs, you will make a grid of 25 images, comparing how each model outputs with each VAE.
 This is very versatile and can help you decide what to use.
 Just beware that if your X or Y axes are models of VAEs, it has to load the model or VAE weights for every combination, so it can take a while.